bwoodsend/polycotylus/docs/source/arch.rst

-Arch Linux is a rolling build meaning that new versions of packages containing ABI incompatibilities (or any other incompatibilities arising from the build and runtime environments being different) can be released at any time and pinning or downgrading dependencies is prohibited – your only option is to rebuild and re-release.
-One prominent case of this is the annual increment of the Arch repositories' Python's minor version.
-When this happens, the ``site-packages`` directory (e.g. ``/usr/lib/python3.11/site-packages/``) moves so that your package is no longer findable.
-Once this happens, your existing built packages are effectively useless and you need to rebuild and release then encourage your users to run ``pacman -Syu`` (upgrade all packages) before installing/upgrading your package in case they still have the previous version of Python installed.
+Arch Linux is a rolling build meaning that new versions of packages containing ABI incompatibilities (or any other incompatibilities arising from the build and runtime environments being different) can be released at any time.
+One prominent case of this is the annual increment of the Arch repositories' Python minor version which causes the ``site-packages`` directory (e.g.
+``/usr/lib/python3.11/site-packages/``) to move and your package to therefore no longer be findable.
+Pinning or downgrading dependencies is prohibited so once this happens, all existing packages are useless.
+You'll need to rebuild and release then encourage your users to run ``pacman -Syu`` (upgrade all packages) before installing/upgrading your package in case they still have the previous version of Python installed.

 Package Signing
 ...............

 Arch packages are optionally signed using a GnuPG_ detached signature.
-See :ref:`gpg_signing` for the signing itself.
+See the generic :ref:`gpg_signing` guide for the signing itself.

 **To consume** your signed package, downstream users will need to install your public key into their ``pacman`` key stores.
 You can get your key to them in two